MrVinkel/hamgen/README.md

 ## Changelog
 -----------

+* 1.1 POJO matchers - Generate Hamcrest matchers for any POJO with getter methods
 * 1.0 Initial - Generate Hamcrest matchers for JAXB classes

 ## TODO
 -----------

-* Support for matching collections exact and lax
+* Support for matching collection lax
-* Support for generating matchers for any POJO model class
 * Verification of all nested matchers are generated

 ## License